mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## August 2023 {#august-2023}

+* All new features and improvements coming with [!DNL Journey Optimizer] August '23 release have been detailed in the documentation.
+[Read more](release-notes.md)
 * A new section has been added on content experiment prerequisites for the web channel.
 [Read more](../web/web-prerequisites.md#experiment-prerequisites)
 * A warning has been added on the **Work with content templates** page to indicate that currently tracking is not supported when testing email content templates.
 To test tracking, you must use the content template in an email and send a proof.
 [Read more](../email/content-templates.md#test-template)
 * Several warnings have been added in the **Create and publish landing pages** section to specify that you cannot access your landing page by simply copy-pasting into a web browser the URL defined when creating the page, even if published.
 Instead you can test it using the preview function.
 [Read more](../landing-pages/create-lp.md)